In the Air Tonight: Musical style

 "In the Air Tonight" has been described as being "at the vanguard of experimental pop" in 1981 and "a rock oddity classic", having been influenced by "the unconventional studio predilections of Brian Eno and Peter Gabriel".
 It has also been described as a "soft rock classic."
 Musically, the song consists of a series of ominous chords played on a Sequential Circuits Prophet-5 over a simple drum machine pattern (the Roland CR-78 Disco-2 pattern, plus some programming); processed electric guitar sounds and vocoded vocals, an effect which is increased on key words to add additional atmosphere.
 The mood is one of restrained anger until the final chorus when an explosive burst of drums finally releases the musical tension and the instrumentation explodes into a thunderous crescendo.
+Composed in D minor, it has a moderate tempo of 96 beats per minute.

 Collins has described obtaining the drum machine specifically to deal with personal issues relating to his divorce through songwriting, telling Mix magazine: "I had to start writing some of this music that was inside me".
 He improvised the lyrics during a songwriting session in the studio: "I was just fooling around.
 I got these chords that I liked, so I turned the mic on and started singing.
 The lyrics you hear are what I wrote spontaneously.
 That frightens me a bit, but I'm quite proud of the fact that I sang 99.9 percent of those lyrics spontaneously".